apache/pulsar/site2/docs/tiered-storage-s3.md

   ```

-  To wait for the Aliyun S3 to complete the job, add the `-w` flag.
+  To wait for the S3 offloader to complete the job, add the `-w` flag.

   ```bash